guitarmind/kaggle_moa_winner_hungry_for_gold/README.md

 The submission notebooks make inference by running each single-model inference scripts and blending the predictions.
 All of the training notebooks must be added as dataset to load preprocessing class instances and model weights.

-To make predictions on a new dataset, you just need to replace "test_features.csv" in input dataset.
+To make predictions on a new dataset, you just need to replace `test_features.csv` in input dataset.

 ## License